sadra-hub/5ara0-softwareForAI/documentation.md

 python main.py --token <token UUID here> --play "bot" --global
 ```

-### Understanding Strategies
+### Game Variations
-You can define a `--cards` argument to play a 4-card Kuhn Poker.
-In case not specified the bot will default to play a 3-card game.
+You can define a `--cards` argument to play a 4-card Kuhn Poker, instead of a regular 3-card game.
+In case not specified, the bot will default to play a 3-card game.
 Please refer to [Betting Strategy](#betting-strategy) to better understand how each betting strategy work.

 ```bash
 python main.py --token <token UUID here> --play "bot" --cards "4" --global